Fitbit Charge 4 vs. Fitbit Charge 3: Let's talk upgrades

 A reliable fitness tracker still worth your money

 It doesn't have built-in GPS, but the Charge 3 is still a reliable tracker worth your money.
-You'll get most of the features of the Charge 4, but at a discount.
+You'll get most of the features of the Charge 4.

 We may earn a commission for purchases using our links.
 Learn more.